 Priorities and single vs. multi-year activities: Funding applicants should ensure their proposals directly respond to the objectives, priority audiences and activities outlined in this plan.
-While funding can only be committed to for the 2023/24 fiscal year, if activities, such as research, are anticipated to span more than one fiscal year, a clear overview of the key steps and elements of work for each additional year should be clearly outlined.
+While funding can only be committed to for the 2024/25 fiscal year, if activities, such as research, are anticipated to span more than one fiscal year, an overview of the key steps and elements of work for each additional year should be clearly outlined.
 Results of earlier phases of research associated with the proposal should also be included.

-Collaboration: FII encourages closer links between similar activities carried out by Recipient Organizations.
+Collaboration: FII encourages collaboration around similar activities carried out by Recipient Organizations.
 Where multiple funding recipients are targeting the same audiences or activities, it is strongly recommended that recipient organizations collaborate in planning and implementing a coordinated strategy that demonstrates a common vision, plan and alignment in relation to target audiences and priority activities.
-For example, events and educational activities that profile wood products, building systems and technologies to architects, engineers, developers and manufacturers such as workshops and lunch and learns; collaborative research projects between universities and non-profit research organizations.
+For example, events and educational activities that profile wood products, building systems and technologies to architects, engineers, developers and manufacturers such as workshops and lunch and learns or collaborative research projects between universities and non-profit research organizations.

 Knowledge mobilization: Knowledge mobilization includes a wide range of activities relating to the production and use of research results, including knowledge dissemination, synthesis, transfer, exchange, and co-creation by researchers and knowledge users.
-FII requires a knowledge mobilization plan for projects funded under the Research and Innovation investment category (4.2.1).
-It is also expected that projects in the other categories are publicly extending and sharing information and results and lessons learned.
+FII expects that projects are publicly extending and sharing information, results and lessons learned.
+For projects funded under the Research and Innovation investment category (4.1), FII requires a knowledge mobilization plan.
 The knowledge mobilization plan requirements are described in the Wood First Application Guide.

 Activity impact tracking: FII requires funding recipients to assess and report on deliverables and outcomes for their funding programs and activities.
 One core measurement tactic for some activities is exit surveys, which is a category of project deliverables to evaluate activity effectiveness and impact.
-To improve and streamline data collection and analysis, FII will administer online exit surveys with funded project participants using technologies that facilitate an efficient and economical workflow.
+To improve and streamline data collection and analysis, FII will work with funding recipients to administer online exit surveys using technologies that facilitate an efficient and economical workflow.
 Further details on the process are described in the Wood First Application Guide.